 5. Enter a descriptive name for the test flow (e.g., “Custom LMS Registration Test”)

 6. By default, CheckView will automatically close or accept any detected popups, cookie banners, or modals during test execution.
 You can uncheck this option if you prefer to manage these elements manually.
-Additionally, you can use the Selector to Trigger Popup Open (Optional) field to specify a CSS class or ID for any specific popup or modal you’d like CheckView to automatically close whenever it appears at any point in the test.
+Additionally, you can use the Selector to Trigger Popup Close (Optional) field to specify a CSS class or ID for any specific popup or modal you’d like CheckView to automatically close whenever it appears at any point in the test.

 7. Configure the frequency of test runs.